Release date of season two of Messiah | Netflix storyline, cast, trailer, summary - Mash Viral

-Of the flood of original Netflix series that recently came onto the platform, few can claim to have such a fascinating premise as Messiah, in which a CIA officer, played by Michelle Monaghan, examines a modern Christ-like figure in order to to achieve this, decipher whether he is credible or a fraud.
+Of the flood of original Netflix series recently released, few can claim to have such a fascinating premise as Messiah, in which a CIA officer, played by Michelle Monaghan, examines a modern Christ-like figure in order to to achieve this, decipher whether he is credible or a fraud.

 If you’re one of those who have been taken away by this tempting premise and has already bitten the opening season, you may be wondering if and when you can expect more.
 Here’s everything we know so far …